Keeping It Level

 A Word About the Work That Gets Done Wrong

-There’s a post coming on this site about the last guy.
 Every homeowner in Eastern Kentucky has a last guy story.
 The contractor who took the deposit and disappeared.
 The one who said something couldn’t be done when it absolutely can.
 The one who charged serious money for work that failed within the year.

 Elderly homeowners are targeted specifically because they’re perceived as easy — they don’t always know what the work should look like, they often won’t complain, and many of them won’t call someone else after getting burned once.
 That’s not an abstraction.
 It happens here constantly.

 One thing this site exists to do is close that gap.
 The more someone knows about what a ramp should be built like, what a grab bar installation requires, what the right questions are before anyone starts — the harder it is to take advantage of them.
 That knowledge is what these articles are built to provide.
+Start with The Last Guy: What Every Eastern Kentucky Homeowner Needs to Know Before Hiring a Contractor.

 If something doesn’t make sense, or you want to know what questions to ask before hiring someone, or you’ve got a situation that doesn’t fit neatly into any of these articles — send an email. info@agingsafehome.com.
 The answer will be straight.